-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 51.
-Shenzhen Shenling Car Company Ltd Rob de Jong, Economy Division (28.02.2019 - 28.02.2021) Electric mobility Sub-programme 1 - Climate Change; Sub-programme 5 - Chemicals, Waste and Air Quality Actively working with the Company on 2&3 wheelers electric motorcycle pilot demonstration projects.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 51.
+Shenzhen Shenling Car Company Ltd Rob de Jong, Economy Division (28.02.2019 - 28.02.2021) Small and Medium Enterprise - Corporation Electric mobility Sub-programme 1 - Climate Change; Sub-programme 5 - Chemicals, Waste and Air Quality Actively working with the Company on 2&3 wheelers electric motorcycle pilot demonstration projects.
 There will be 300 electric motorcycles donated to the UN Environment Programme to be used in pilot projects in Africa and South East Asia.
 None 52.
-Strathmore University - On behalf of the Office of Deputy Prosecutor of Kenya (ODPP) Kenya Robert Wabunoha, Law Division (08.05.2018 - 01.01.2019) Expired Environmental Criminal Justice Education.
+Strathmore University - On behalf of the Office of Deputy Prosecutor of Kenya (ODPP) Kenya Robert Wabunoha, Law Division (08.05.2018 - 01.01.2019) Expired Small and Medium Enterprise - Private University Environmental Criminal Justice Education.
 Strengthening institutional capacity of countries in environmental law through training, sharing expertise and legal guidance materials.
 Sub-programme 4 - Environmental Governance The activities mentioned in the Agreement were implemented on behalf of the ODPP of Kenya.
 Development of Environmental Crimes handbook.
 Expenditure from the UN Environment Programme available in Small Scale Funding Agreement.

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 53 The Schmidt Family Foundation Petter Malvik, Communication Division (20.12.2017 - 20.12.2019) Plastic pollution, marine litter Sub-programme 5 - Chemicals, Waste and Air Quality The Partner has provided financial support to the Clean Seas campaign through a grant from 11th Hour Racing.
+53. The Schmidt Family Foundation Petter Malvik, Communication Division (20.12.2017 - 20.12.2019) Small and Medium Enterprise - Foundation Plastic pollution, marine litter Sub-programme 5 - Chemicals, Waste and Air Quality The Partner has provided financial support to the Clean Seas campaign through a grant from 11th Hour Racing.
 We are currently in discussions with 11th Hour Racing about another round of funding for next year.
 The funding has helped produce several campaign collaterals, including the animation video that was produced together with the German animation studio, Kurzgesagt.
 To date, the video has more than three million views.
 Positive contribution to the UN Environment Programme available in donor agreement.

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 54.
-Unilever U.K. Central Resources Limited Llorenç Milà i Canals, Economy Division (04.05.2018 - 04.05.2020) Promoting sustainable consumption and production in the areas where both institutions can add value and synergies; Foster the use of life cycle knowledge and approaches to inform decisions towards sustainable development through the Life Cycle Initiative partnership; Development of life cycle data; Development of impact indicators and; Development of sectoral approaches to incorporate life cycle thinking.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 54.
+Unilever U.K. Central Resources Limited Llorenç Milà i Canals, Economy Division (04.05.2018 - 04.05.2020) Small and Medium Enterprise - Corporation Promoting sustainable consumption and production in the areas where both institutions can add value and synergies; Foster the use of life cycle knowledge and approaches to inform decisions towards sustainable development through the Life Cycle Initiative partnership; Development of life cycle data; Development of impact indicators and; Development of sectoral approaches to incorporate life cycle thinking.
 Sub-programme 6 - Resource Efficiency May 2019: Active contribution from Unilever colleagues in the work on life cycle impact assessment indicators (particularly toxicity related categories), as well as participation in a joint workshop between the Life Cycle Initiative and the Alliance of Beverage Cartons and the Environment (ACE) on assessing sustainable land use in Life Cycle Assessment.
-Unilever is engaged in a higher-level discussion on a potential new Memorandum of Understanding at a more strategic level, encompassing other areas of collaboration, specially (to be confirmed) on plastics and circular economy, sustainable food systems, financing sustainable agricultural commodities, and sustainable lifestyles.
+Unilever is engaged in a higher-level discussion on a potential new Memorandum of Understanding at a more strategic level, encompassing other areas of collaboration, specially (to be confirmed) on plastics and circular economy, sustainable agricultural commodities, and sustainable lifestyles.
 As mentioned, continued engagement in life-cycle impact indicators development.
 Positive contribution to the UN Environment Programme in relevant agreement.